-Prosper (see my Prosper review) was the first P2P lending company, and launched in February 2006.
-This was during the debt bubble of the 2000’s, and they quickly gained a large number of investors and borrowers.
+Prosper (see my Prosper review) was the first P2P lending company, launched in February 2006.
+This was during the debt bubble of the 2000s, and they quickly gained a large number of investors and borrowers.

-Lending Club launched eighteen months later in mid 2007 — on Facebook originally.
+Lending Club launched 18 months later in mid 2007 — on Facebook originally.
 Today both remain the only two real choices for peer-to-peer investors.

 In my opinion, one of the more important metrics is the investing returns of each.
 Does Lending Club or Prosper give you better returns?

-For Prosper they changed their risk model and underwriting in July 2009.
+Prosper changed their risk model and underwriting in July 2009.
 They became much more like Lending Club.
 Without question, previous performance with Prosper was poor and would have been a terrible choice to invest with.

 Statistics are courtesy of LendStats.com.
 Data is accurate as of September 2015.
 This chart is collectively all outstanding loans at each lender, and breaks down performance for each year.